xieweiAlex/English_Learning/words-review.md

 Are some languages better than others?
 To ask a linguist such a question **is akin to** **blaspheming** to a **priest**. -
 his assessment seems **cogent**. -
 At present, the dispute for saving or **abolishing** **death penalty** has achieved the **perfervid** period. -
+Poles and Ukrainians are **at loggerheads**, that's good news for Vladimir Putin. -
 The beautiful and **dolorous** memory. -
 There is an **acrid tone** to your **remarks**. -
 **acrid**: harsh or **corrosive in tone**. -